gkulasik/grpc_assistant_server/README.md

 ## Compatibility

 Primary development of this tool has been on macOS.
 It has been built with the intention to be OS/environment agnostic.
-Non-macOS users should expect paths/directory structure and docker-compose setup will differ for Linux or Windows systems.
+Non-macOS users should expect paths/directory structure and docker-compose setup will differ for other operating systems.

 ## How is it built
 The service uses Rails 6 API and grpcurl inside of a docker container.

 The current setup uses Docker and Docker Compose to launch the service locally requiring no environment setup.

-Prebuilt containers available at Docker Hub (Still requires that the git repo is pulled): https://hub.docker.com/repository/docker/gkulasik/grpc_assistant_server

 ## Credit
-This project wouldn't be possible if not for the great work of grpcurl [https://github.com/fullstorydev/grpcurl].
+This project wouldn't be possible if not for the great work of gRPCurl [https://github.com/fullstorydev/grpcurl].